 Chances are that at least some of the plants you choose won't be indigenous to your area.
 That's because you can buy plants online, and local home centers and garden centers source shrubs from all over the country.
 Whittle down the choices by consulting the USDA plant hardiness zone map, which divides the U.S. and Canada into 13 zones based on their average minimum winter temperature.
-Newer maps divide each zone into two.
+Newer maps divide each zone into two, sub-zones "a" and "b."
 The map helps you decide which plants will survive best in your garden.

 Planting and Maintaining Shrubs

-Shrubs can last for years, and their root systems reach deep into the soil.
-So, in general, well-draining soil is best for most of them.
+Shrubs can last for years, and well-draining soil is best for most of them.
 If you are not sure about your soil, dig a hole about 1 foot wide and 1 foot deep and fill it with water.
 Well-draining soil will empty between 10 and 30 minutes.
-If necessary, you can add organic matter, such as compost or peat moss, to improve drainage.
+If necessary, you can add organic matter to the native soil, such as compost or peat moss, to improve drainage.

 A pH test measures the balance of the soil in terms of its acidity and alkalinity.
 It is expressed as a number between one and 14.
 A result below seven means the soil is on the acidic side.
-Shrubs like neutral soil that registers around seven.
-There are soil amendments, such as lime for acidic soil and sulfur for alkaline soil, that can move the soil toward the neutral range.
+Shrubs like acidic to neutral soil that registers around seven.
+There are soil amendments, such as lime to raise the pH of acidic soil and sulfur to lower the pH for alkaline soil, that can move the soil toward the neutral range.